azmok/autil_monolith/README.md

 # Autil
-Vital, versatile, core utility function libray for PHP7 development.
+Vital, versatile, core utility function library for PHP7 development.

 # How to use